TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 * The `TrojanToken.sol` contract needed to bootstrap the creator with tokens, in order to make testing easier.
 This should also be fixed for production.
 * The TrojanToken contract can deposit funds into the Pool, but it cannot exit them.
 One way to exit the shares is by making a proxy contract that can receive a grant from the Trojan DAO and then call a function in the TrojanToken contract that will exit the funds.
 * The UI needs to integrate the TrojanToken methods.

+## Source code
+See source code for a proof of concept implementation on Ethereum using Solidity.